roijacob/brutalist-blog/_posts/2025-07-06-become-a-pandas-wizard.md

 monthly_customer_behavior_df
 ```

-Notice that all of the transformation are all contained in a single declaration where the chunk of code represents various transformations that produces a single output.
+Notice that all of the transformations are all contained in a single declaration where the chunk of code represents various transformations that produces a single output.
 Here is the visual representation of what I am trying to convey:

 <div align="center">
   <img src="/assets/images/from_posts/2025-07-06-become-a-pandas-wizard.svg" alt="">